jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 I realized I introduced a potential process inconsistency in previous blog entries.
 In [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html), I described how my design process starts with pen and paper and my brain.
 My designs often include code snippets, which are implementation details I introduce before I’ve even touched a computer.
-In [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html), I described [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD), where I encouraged developers to write tests before any coding and let the implemenation evolve.
+In [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html), I described [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD), where I encouraged developers to write tests before any coding and let the implementation evolve.

 This realization came to light last year in July when I had an extended Slack conversation with an online friend about my [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) blog.
 He often provides comments on my blog drafts, which I always appreciate.
 His comments often make my writing better, and even if I don’t necessarily agree with his comments, he forces me to think more deeply about what I have written.